-On successful completion of the required modules you can be awarded a Postgraduate Diploma in Childhood and Youth Studies entitling you to use the letters PG Dip CYS (Open) after your name.
+On successfully completing this course, we’ll award you our Postgraduate Diploma in Childhood and Youth Studies.
+You’ll be entitled to use the letters PG Dip CYS (Open) after your name.

 You may also claim the Postgraduate Certificate in Childhood and Youth Studies (K32) if you wish to do so, although this option is not available if you have used credit transfer or counted previous OU study towards your qualification.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 17 March 2021.